 Travel Allowances - Issue and Verification

-However, one of the conditions of the tax-free status of the allowances is that they are spent only for the specific purpose identified by the employer.
+One of the conditions of the tax-free allowances is that they are spent only for the specific purpose identified by the employer.

 The onus continues to be on the employee to demonstrate that the funds were spent for the specific purpose for which they were issued.

 70.05 The issue and verification procedures apply to the following allowances:

 FSD 41.04(b) - Health care travel allowance (Provisions for the balance of FSD 41 are fully accountable)